Piethorne Reservoir: The "Butty Gang" system

 Navvies, shorthand for navigational engineers, worked on the reservoir under the "Butty Gang" system, whereby groups of navvies were paid on a fixed lump sum basis, leaving the workers to divide the money between themselves.
 They were well-paid, hard-working, and hard-living; some were lodged in the Long Shed at Kitcliffe.
-One Betty Whitehead, a seventy-year old local woman, recalled in the Oldham Chronicle newspaper in 1957 that the navvies "usually had a pocketful of money and a bellyful of beer" It was said that navies "spilt more beer than locals drank".
+One Betty Whitehead, a seventy-year old local woman, recalled in the Oldham Chronicle newspaper in 1957 that the navvies "usually had a pocketful of money and a bellyful of beer".
+It was said that navvies "spilt more beer than locals drank".
 Fights were common.

-Early Water Treatment
+Early water treatment

 The moorland soil and water was, and remains, acidic.
 This put at risk Oldham Corporation's cast iron water pipes.
 Even before the reservoir was fully filled, lime had to be added to the water in Piethorne Reservoir to reduce its acidity.
 A stone building called the Lime House was built beside the reservoir in or about 1866 to store lime.
 The building remains, although a modern water treatment plant was built later.